camlinke/wordcount/part1_revision.md

 $ heroku create wordcount-pro
 ```

-And one for staging (or pre-production):
+And one for staging:

 ```
 $ heroku create wordcount-stage
 ```

+> You'll need to name these something different.
+Just make sure to include some identifier for production and staging, so you can tell the difference.

 Add your new apps to your git remotes.
 Make sure to name one pro (for "production") and the other stage (for "staging"):